Cars

 winged car with a seriously big motor, with which Hillam took on heavy

-hitters like Powles, Smithy, Mellor, et al. In no special order, we see: Hillam "tapping" 16 Frank Bourne at Hednesford; then Hillam in clear air; next, lining up beside John Thorpe; starting his slide on the inside of Powles; neck-and-neck with SuperStu; and a proper tangle,
+hitters like Powles, Smithy, Mellor, et al. John Hillam was "so near" to top honours on several occasions.
+In no special order, we see: Hillam "tapping" 16 Frank Bourne at Hednesford; Hillam in clear air; Lining up beside John Thorpe; look at John's face --- ready for some tough action!
+Starting his slide on the inside of Powles; Neck-and-neck with SuperStu; A proper tangle,

-with Hillam not in sight, but involving Smithy slipping past the chaos
+with Hillam not in sight, but involving Smithy somehow slipping past ** the chaos

 of 428 Pete Doran from Hinckley, 52, prob.
 Stephen Bird from Markyate (just poss.
 Mike Scothern from Sheffield),